-The synchrotron-radiation-induced buildup of low-energy electron densities in positron and proton storage rings limits performance by causing betatron tune shifts and incoherent emittance growth.
+The synchrotron-radiation-induced buildup of low-energy electron densities in electron and positron storage rings limits performance by causing betatron tune shifts and incoherent emittance growth.
 The Cornell Electron Storage Ring (CESR) Test Accelerator project includes extensive measurement and modeling programs to quantify such effects and apply the knowledge gained to the design of future accelerator projects.
-We report on improved measurements of betatron tune shifts along a train of positron bunches, now accurate in both horizontal and vertical planes.
-Improved electron cloud buildup modeling uses detailed information on photoelectron production properties obtained from recently developed simulations and successfully describes the measurements after determining ring-wide secondary-yield properties of the vacuum chamber by fitting the model to data with a multi-objective optimizer.
-Cloud splitting in dipole magnetic fields is seen to be the source of horizontal tune shifts decreasing at higher bunch populations.
+We report on recent progress in the use of simulation packages to calculate the pattern of synchrotron radiation absorbed in the vacuum chamber wall around the CESR ring, the generation of photoelectrons, and the dynamical characteristics of the ensuing electron cloud buildup.
+The model is compared to measurements of tune shifts along trains of 5.3 GeV positron bunches, allowing detailed determination of the secondary-yield properties of the vacuum chamber.